 Managing Database Clusters

-Management Console allows you to monitor multiple databases on one or more clusters at the same time.
+MC allows you to monitor multiple databases on one or more clusters at once.
 MC administrators can see and manage all databases and clusters monitored by MC, while non-administrative MC users see only databases on which they have been assigned the appropriate access levels.

 Depending on your access level, the database and cluster-related management operations you can perform through MC include: